Palawan people: Description

-The Palawans were originally a tribe in Southern Palawan until agrarian settlers started to occupy their once vast domain.
+Panimusan's settled on the coastal areas.
+Most of them embraced the Islamic Faith when the Moro's from Mindanao reach their shores.

+Kunoy's settled on the mountains.
+Taawt bato was also belongs to the group.

 The tribe would exploit the most fertile piece of land and move on to next.
 Their family units were very small, possibly due to high mortality rates.
 They built their houses usually on a hillside but close to the river or stream using four skinny trunks of trees.
 The floor is roughly 15 to 20 feet from the ground.
 Families used a slanted log to climb or to enter their houses, except for single or bachelor's shanties where a suspended rope is preferred.

 They hunt wild animals using spears with a lethal poison at the tip.
-They catch fish by using a special root sap that is diluted in a shallow stream or river.
+They catch fish by using a special root sap called "Tuba" that is diluted in a shallow stream or river.
 The tribe hardly domesticate chicken nor hogs although dogs were their favorite pet because they can also be used in hunting.
 The Palawans do not usually use sea salt on their food.
 Their usual diet is made up of rice, banana, cassave, vegetables, rimas or breadfruit, fruits, wild pigs from hunting, birds such as wild quails and tikling, wild chicken/labuyo, and freshwater fish.
 They prepare a delicious festival dish called pinyaram.
-A kind of cassava or rice cake placed on top of banana leaves that is quite similar to the Tagalog's bibingka.
+A rice cake fried from coconut oil and placed on top of banana leaves after cooking that is quite similar to the Tagalog's bibingka.

 They were naive in socializing with their outside world, and they would welcome you with extreme precaution as they were always scared of getting sick.
 At the onset of this fear, they would immediately abandon their area.
 It is believed that they have the shortest life span of all peoples but no statistical data are however available to support this claim.
 They do not have a concept of year or years.
 When asked when were they born, they would reference it to a standing tree, explaining that they were born when a particular tree was just about a certain height.

 Their choices of clothing were g-strings for men and patadyong for women or the so-called native wraps similar to the more popular malong.

 One of their children's playtoys is a top that is flat, usually about a third of an inch thick that is spun on the ground using a rope of one and a half meters in length.